 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery

-Spend the morning taking in the scenery as you sail to Cochem, arriving after lunch.
+Spend the morning taking in the scenery as you sail to Cochem, arriving after noon.
 While here, marvel at the spectacular setting of the fairy-tale Reichsburg Castle, perched atop a steep hill in the quaint town of Cochem on the Moselle River.

 Meet the “count” during a guided tour of the castle; as local musicians regale you, join him in a toast over a glass of the fine Riesling for which the vineyard-laden Moselle Valley is famous.

 As your ship gets underway, learn more secrets of German cuisine as your chef shows you how to prepare another regional favorite, perhaps German Braised Beef Roulade.
 After tonight’s German-themed dinner, enjoy another Movie Night.

 Explore Germany’s oldest city, including UNESCO-listed Roman ruins

 Begin your day by gaining insight into the entire process of wine-making as you pick and press grapes, a unique opportunity to immerse yourself in the harvest way of life, before lunch at a local restaurant.